 Students will have a deeper understanding of fundamental microeconomic theories and how economists analyze economic issues through the combination of intuition and mathematical tools.
-They will be equipped with the knowledge and skills needed in upper-level economics courses.
+They will be equipped with the knowledge and skills needed in upper level economics courses, and be prepared for more advanced graduate level courses.